wiertlooo/wordle-clone/README.md

-#Stack
+#Stack:
-- ReactJS
+-ReactJS

-#Words are mostly in polish so if you want to play the game you should change words.json
+Words are mostly in Polish, so if you want to play the game, you should modify the words.json file.

-#You can edit word list in words.json file
+#Currently working on:

-#Working on:
+-Implementing a keyboard component instead of the input window.

--keyboard component instead of input window
+#The app is still in development.
+Updates will be provided on a daily basis.